eudoxia0/eudoxia0.github.io/about.md

 This website is built with [Jekyll][jekyll] and [Sass][sass], a CSS preprocessor.
 Hosting is provided by [GitHub Pages][pages].

-Unless otherwise noted, content on this site is licensed under the [Creative Commons Attribution 4.0 International][license] license.

 </article>

 [port]: /portfolio/